He then ends up suggesting the reason they don’t like Harris is because she’s a woman -

 edit-2

-Obama is full of shit, and assuming black men’s political motivations are superficial and relying on racial stereotypes like this smacks of racism.
+Obama is full of shit on this, and a person worth ~$150 million assuming black men’s political motivations are so superficial is pretty upsetting to read regardless of his race.
 The issue isn’t gender, at least not primarily, but rather the Democrats’ growing disconnect with working-class voters of color.
-Harris is actually performing better than Biden did with Black voters, but that doesn’t change the broader trend: the Democratic Party is steadily losing support among people of color, particularly those without college degrees.
+Harris (a woman) is actually performing better than Biden (a man) did with Black voters, but that doesn’t change the broader trend: the Democratic Party is steadily losing support among people of color, particularly those without college degrees.
 Instead of addressing economic and social concerns that matter to these communities, Democrats seem to be pushing them away, allowing Republicans to gain ground.
+Obama implying black men are sexist if they don’t vote for Harris instead of recognizing this complexity feeds the trend of alienating core democratic constituencies.

 This trend is most evident in the party’s shift toward becoming the choice of wealthy, college-educated white voters.
 As polarization based on education deepens, Democrats are doing better with white voters who have college degrees, but they’re struggling to maintain their traditional base.
 Black, Hispanic, and working-class voters without degrees are feeling left behind.